adventuremomblog

 Fun Game Piece Ideas for Football Bingo

-For your game pieces, you’ll need something about the size of individual postage stamps.
+You’ll need something about the size of individual postage stamps for Big Game Bingo game pieces.

-I personally think that snacks/candy are a more fun way to play if you want to score an extra point with your family and guests.
+Snacks/candy are a fun game piece, if you want to score extra points with your family and guests.

 Here are a few ideas for your cover pieces: